-UPDATE August 2018 Flora (see below) has been moved to San Francisco as part of the re-distribution of the De Morgan works.
-The guide at the gallery is not sure if she will return.
-However she has been replaced by a lovely painting called the Hour Glass.
+UPDATE April 2019 Flora (see below) had been moved to San Francisco as part of the re-distribution of the De Morgan works.
+She is now back in this country but in storage for a while.
+Sarah Hardy, a representative from the William de Morgan Foundation who delivered the April lecture, told us that this is to preserve the painting after much travelling.
+However it has been replaced by a lovely painting called the Hour Glass.

 The new gallery in the Old Malthouse, which was once a schoolroom and then a squash court is now open and is certainly worth a visit.
 WNTA made a donation of £10,000 which was part of a bequest from the estate of Miss Margaret Stanley, who was a member of our association until her death.
 Two members of our Committee attended the opening on 6th May, 2017.

 The gallery, which has easy access, displays ceramics by William De Morgan and paintings by his wife, Evelyn.

 The first impression on entering, is the vibrancy of Evelyn’s paintings which are beautifully presented.

 The large painting of Flora, the Roman goddess of flowers, is magnificent.
 The bright, fresh-looking colours were achieved by painting over a layer of gold.
 (At present, this painting has been “on tour” to San Francisco and is now in storage, but has been replaced by an equally impressive painting called the Hour Glass.)

 William De Morgan’s tiles are equally well displayed in modern brightly lit cases.
 Many of his tiles show ‘fantastical’ birds and other animals.
 He experimented with innovative glazes and firing techniques.
 His tiles are often based on medieval designs or Persian patterns.
 Galleons and fish were also popular motifs.
 Some tiles were planned to create intricate patterns when several tiles were laid together.